 We seek to reflect and practice sound principles of effective and transparent governance.
-Transparency is one of the five key values at Twaweza, and in line with this principle it is important to develop and implement our own internal transparency policy that confirms this and guides our work.
-Citizens with access to information become citizens who can exercise greater agency from a perspective of cognizance and awareness; able to take informed decisions to bring about change in their own lives.
-Through transparent and accountable organizations, we can make this happen.
+Transparency is one of the five key values at Twaweza, and in line with this principle, it is important to develop and implement our own internal transparency policy that confirms this and guides our work.
+Citizens with access to information become citizens who can exercise greater agency from a perspective of cognisance and awareness, able to make informed decisions to bring about change in their own lives.
+Through transparent and accountable organisations, we can make this happen.